JaydenMJ/Data-Mining/README.md

 8. Define `conversations()` to extract users' comments' time, their sentiment polarity score, and create a csv file to save the data.
 9. Use `if __name__ == "__main__":` to run the program.

-##python
-from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.common.keys import Keys

-This is a school based project for Web Scrapping using Selenium with OOP.
+## This is a school based project for Web Scrapping using Selenium with OOP.